consiglionazionaledellericerche/jscontact-tools/README.md

     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-6. An extension property is converted into a topmost Card/CardGroup property with prefix defined by the configuration property `extensionPrefix`.
+6. An extension property is converted into a topmost Card/CardGroup property with prefix defined by the configuration property `extensionsPrefix`.

 7. Validation is performed before conversion if the configuration property `cardToValidate` is set to `true`.

 8. Default values for the configuration properties are:

     -  `extensionsPrefix = "extension/"`
+    -  `customTimeZonesPrefix = "/tz"`
     -  `cardToValidate = true`
+    -  `applyAutoIdsProfile = true`

 9. Where a language is required to represent a localization and the language is not specified, `en` is used by default.